You and Your Hair’s Relationship

 What do you think of when you immediately hear the word technology?

 I think of computers, cell phones, and televisions.
 Sometimes people don’t know that’s just about electronics.
-Modern technology is an invention made to better society, something we didn’t have before.
+Before, we didn’t know that modern technology makes society better.

 So I want to tap into some of the latest hair inventions created you can use at your disposal.
 From childhood hair to adulthood hair, keep in mind my most significant factor in this whole article is healthy hair.